Pushing & pulling strings

 Pulling strings

 This is a useful command that exports strings from the platform, and saves them in a folder of your choice.
-You can use this to download string from Tolgee before bundling your app for production.
+You can use this to download strings from Tolgee before bundling your app for production.

 tolgee pull [options] [destination folder]